armsultan/kubernetes-nova-lab/docs/deploy-nova-helm/configure-simple-http-load-balancing-in-nova.md

   ![nova new node](media/image12.png)

-Great, we have completed a simple HTTP Load Balancing configuration and should be able to access our applications from the internet!
+Great, we have completed a simple HTTP Load Balancing configuration and should be able to access our applications from inside the kubernetes cluster and from the internet!

 Go back to [Table of Contents](../../README.md)